Mon: Closed

 Enjoy a quick, in-depth look at a recently acquired object in the museum's collection: a Bible owned by William Turpin, a Charleston merchant and enslaver turned abolitionist.
-The Bible will go on display in the new exhibition, The Story of Us, opening Sat., Nov.
-4, but until then you can learn more and explore this important historical object online.
+The Bible is currently on display in the new exhibition, The Story of Us, for a limited time.
+You can also learn more and explore this important historical object online.

 Close up image of page from Turpin's Bible with list of names.